 Most calendars use advertising as their main source of revenue.
 This allows them to provide free data services to all traders but cripples the calendar's usability.
 Some calendars use advertisements sparsely, while others can be overloaded with ads.
 Here, we review the situation with advertisements on Forex calendar websites:

-• BabyPips.com — has one banner above the calendar and two banners below it.
+- BabyPips.com — has one banner above the calendar and one banner below it.
 They don't distract from browsing at all.
+The calendar also shows a pop-up with an offer to donate, but it shows only the first time you visit the site.

 Exporting and printing